openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 >
 >
-Iâ€™ve heard asked many times by customers and community members if there was a way to diff files in Alfresco and alas there isnâ€™t an OTB way to do this.
+I’ve heard asked many times by customers and community members if there was a way to diff files in Alfresco and alas there isn’t an OTB way to do this.
 A month ago the discussion came up again internally.
 And I thought it might be fun to tackle this as side project just to see if/what was possible.
 So I took an evening and hammered out a simple Java class that did a comparison between two text files.
 Once I saw that I had at least the basics (annotate the differences between two files) and had gotten the question of basic possibility/difficulty out of the way I moved on to other projects.
-Today almost the entire family is sick so I thought Iâ€™d pick up the project again, moving the Java class to a Java Backed web script.
+Today almost the entire family is sick so I thought I’d pick up the project again, moving the Java class to a Java Backed web script.
 The web script is a simple GET that takes the nodeRef of two files, or two versions of the same file and outputs a simple HTML page that highlights the differences between the two.
 There are no complex algorithms that take into account shifts in blocks or